Benign Ovarian Masses

 Ascites and rarely pleural effusion may accompany fibromas.

 Masses are usually detected incidentally but may be suggested by symptoms and signs.
 A pregnancy test is done to exclude ectopic pregnancy.
 Transvaginal ultrasonography can usually confirm the diagnosis.
-If results are indeterminate, MRI or CT may help.

 Tests for tumor markers are done if a mass requires excision or if ovarian cancer is being considered.
 One commercially available product tests for 5 tumor markers (beta-2 microglobulin, cancer antigen [CA] 125 II, apolipoprotein A-1, prealbumin, transferrin) and may help determine the need for surgery.
 Tumor markers are best used for monitoring response to treatment rather than for screening, for which they lack adequate sensitivity, specificity, and predictive values.
 For example, tumor marker values may be falsely elevated in women who have endometriosis, uterine fibroids, peritonitis, cholecystitis, pancreatitis, inflammatory bowel disease, or various cancers.